wkhere/stackless/Doc/library/threading.rst

 .. function:: enumerate()

    Return a list of all :class:`Thread` objects currently alive.
-The list includes daemonic threads, dummy thread objects created by :func:`currentThread`, and the main thread.
+The list includes daemonic threads, dummy thread objects created by :func:`current_thread`, and the main thread.
 It excludes terminated threads and threads that have not yet been started.

 .. function:: Event()